influxdata/telegraf/plugins/inputs/libvirt/README.md

 ## Metrics

-Below the table containing a list of all metrics supported by the libvirt plugin is presented.
+See the table below for a list of metrics produced by the plugin.

+The exact metric format depends on the statistics libvirt reports, which may vary depending on the version of libvirt on your system.

 The metrics are divided into the following groups of statistics:

 - state